 North Shore Strings is a small business whose primary focus is making custom folk harp strings.

 Kelly Stallings started in the folk harp string business in 2001.
-Kelly’s parents, Richard (“Skip”) and Joan Lamere, own Vermont Strings and Kelly’s aunt, Phyllis Robinson, owns Robinson’s Harp Shop.
+Kelly’s parents, Richard (“Skip”) and Joan Lamere, owns Vermont Strings and Kelly’s aunt, Phyllis Robinson, owns Robinson’s Harp Shop.
 Each business is a stand-alone entity operating independently.
 Sue Raimond manages Robinson’s Shop.
 Phyllis, Sue, Joan and Skip were each instrumental with helping Kelly learn the folk harp business and become established in the folk harp community.

 North Shore Strings started in the beginning supporting Robinson’s Harp Shop and Vermont Strings meet the needs of their customers.
 Over time, folk harp makers and harpists became direct customers of North Shore Strings.
 The business has steadily grown thanks to the support and guidance from Robinson’s Harp Shop and Vermont Strings.